christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 TODO more from https://kafka.apache.org/documentation/#georeplication
 - Also for feeding edge cluster data into one central cloud cluster
 - In general, this is solved by simply cloning the full data in the background, either hot (while the primary cluster is still running) or cold (when the cluster is shutdown, to produce a reliable cold backup)

+"Consistent
+operations that span a wide area have a significant minimum round trip time, which can be tens of milliseconds or more across continents.
+(A distance of 1000 miles is about 5 million feet, so at ½ foot per nanosecond, the minimum would be 10 ms.) "

 For geo-replication, a client-centric consistency model is sufficient as not all data